ryantaylor/spread/README.md

 * Accept input straight from stdin instead of forcing the user to pass a file.
 * Give the user more options for output.
 Split the two calculation functionalities into separate commands so they can be used independently.
 * Separate the project into descrete library and application components for easier maintenance and greater usability.
 This includes updating the module structure to adhere to best practices.
 * Separate calculations and equations into separate functions in the code in order to make unit testing easier, and find an alternative to using hard-coded puts commands for output.
 This is probably the biggest change in the context of this challenge because it would have made proper test coverage a whole lot easier.
+It also would make using the library and consuming the output programmatically far easier.

 ## License